SILK ROAD RAIL ADVENTURE

 Continuing the sensory overload, you’ll head over to Siyob Bazaar.
 Ready to play “spot the juiciest melon”?
 You’ll struggle, because this market is home to the freshest fruits and veggies in town, all grown in the Zarafshan Valley.
 It’s a rainbow-coloured extravaganza of produce!

-Accommodation: Hotel Rabat (or similar), Samarkand – Uzbekistan
+Accommodation: Arka Boutique Hotel (or similar), Samarkand – Uzbekistan

-Accommodation: Hotel Panjakent Plaza (or similar), Panjakent – Tajikistan
+Accommodation: Fariz Hotel (or similar), Panjakent – Tajikistan

 Dushanbe, the capital of Tajikistan, is where you’re heading today.
 We have good news and bad news, though.
 The bad news is, it’s a seven-hour drive away.
-The good news is, with the epic scenery of the Zarafshan Mountains passing you by, you’ll spend every second of the journey glued to your window!
+The good news is, with the epic scenery of the Zarafshan Mountains passing you by, you’ll spend almost every second of the journey glued to your window!
+Plus, reaching an altitude of 2,650 metres while travelling the Anzab Pass during the drive, it’s safe to say you’ll get to see Tajikistan from a whole new angle.
+Just prepare for the colder temps!

 Accommodation: Hotel Rumi (or similar), Dushanbe – Tajikistan

-It’s your last full day on the Silk Road, so make the most of it!
+Your time on the Silk Road is coming to an end, so make the most of it!
 Let’s start with Dushanbe’s greatest mystery: why does a 13-metre-long Buddha call this city in Tajikistan, a predominantly Muslim country, home?
 You’ll have to visit to find out!

 Time flies when you’re having fun and suddenly, it’s the last supper (Tajik style)!
 Amidst platters of Tajik deliciousness, share stories of those train rides you’ll never forget and belly-laugh over the group’s many inside jokes.